shuds13/vector-random123/source/readme.md

 ### List of current variants

-v123_threefry4x32b_dble.c
+* v123_threefry4x32b_dble.c
-v123_threefry4x32r_dble.c
+* v123_threefry4x32r_dble.c

-v123_threefry4x64b_dble.c
+* v123_threefry4x64b_dble.c

-v123_threefry2x64b_dble.c
+* v123_threefry2x64b_dble.c

 ### Setting Parameters ###

-Modify the following paramaters (macros) according to the vector length of system.
+The following paramaters (macros) can be modified according to the vector length of system.
+In most cases the defaults should be ok.
+Make sure these are changed under the //DEFAULTS line, unless using the auto-detect option (see below).

 VECTOR_LENGTH_BYTES
 NUM_VALS_32